Peter Banko, F.A.C.H.E.

 Union Graduate College, Schenectady, New York

 Professor Huppertz joined the faculty of Union Graduate College in September 2004 as Associate Professor and Chair of the Master of Business Administration Program in Healthcare Management.
-In January 2008, Dr. Huppertz was named Interim President of Union Graduate College, and he returned to the faculty in 2009.
 Before joining Union Graduate College, Dr. Huppertz was Managing Partner, Marketing and Research Services, at Eric Mower and Associates, where he conducted marketing research and served as a strategic marketing consultant for clients such as Blue Cross Blue Shield, Bristol Myers Squibb, Crouse Health, Cayuga Medical Center, Eastman Kodak, Fisher Price, Guthrie Clinic, Kendal Corporation, Rochester General Hospital, Siemens, and Welch-Allyn.
-Dr. Huppertz' research papers have appeared in the Journal of Marketing Research, Health Services Research, Journal of Retailing, Journal of Health Administration Education, Health Marketing Quarterly, Personality and Social Psychology Bulletin, Journal of Consumer Marketing, Journal of Service Marketing, and Marketing Research.
-His research interests focus on customer satisfaction and marketing effectiveness.
+Dr. Huppertz' research papers have appeared in the Journal of Marketing Research, Health Services Research, Journal of Retailing, Journal of Healthcare Management, Journal of Health Administration Education, Health Marketing Quarterly, Personality and Social Psychology Bulletin, Journal of Consumer Marketing, Journal of Service Marketing, and Marketing Research.
+His research interests focus on customer satisfaction, patient experience, marketing effectiveness, and the impact of social media in health care.
 In 2004, he received the David K. Hardin Award from the American Marketing Association, for the best peer-reviewed article in marketing research.
 He received his Doctorate in Social Psychology degree from Syracuse University.

 Vrinda Kadiyali, Ph.D.

 Professor of Marketing and Economics